 My Experience on the Red Carpet:

 While it was my third time attending the show it was my first time on the side of the red carpet.
 I am very thankful that my friend asked if we could do the red carpet.
-There was a very small number of seat fillers that were able to do this.
+There was a very small number of seat fillers that were selected to do this.
 I was in the second row of people so I had a little bit of a difficult time taking pictures and trying to meet people.
 However, it was amazing to people watch.
 Once the stars started arriving it felt like everywhere I looked I saw someone that I recognized.

 The picture above shows some of the people I saw on the red carpet.
 In the top, left corner of the picture is Peyton List from Disney Channel shows as Jessie & Bunk’d.
 The top middle is Chris Sullivan who plays Toby on This Is Us.
-The top right corner was the host of the show Joel McHale.
+In the top right corner was the host of the show Joel McHale.
 In the bottom left corner is Jodie Sweetin from Fuller House.
 Andrea Navedo who plays Xiomara on Jane the Virgin is in the middle picture.
 The bottom right corner is James Pickens Jr., who plays Dr. Webber on Grey’s Anatomy.
-Some of the other stars I saw on the red carpet were: Tom Hanks, Jennifer Lopez, Kristen Bell, Dax Shepard, several cast members from Grey’s Anatomy and cast members from Fuller House.
+Some of the other stars I saw on the red carpet were: Tom Hanks, Jennifer Lopez, Kristen Bell, Dax Shepard, several cast members from Grey’s Anatomy, and cast members from Fuller House.

 A few times I was able to find a gap in-between people to squeeze in and take a few pictures with the stars.
 I was excited to meet Kunal Nayyar who plays Raj on The Big Bang Theory.
 Even though the picture is blurry I was also very happy to get to meet Blake Lively.
 Watching the red carpet for events in person is truly an interesting experience.